Average Home Insurance Cost in Oklahoma

 Why Is Home Insurance So Expensive in Oklahoma?

-Oklahoma ranks as the second most expensive state for home insurance, with premiums 122% above the national average.
-Several state-specific factors drive these elevated costs.
+Oklahoma is the second most expensive state for home insurance.
+Premiums run 122% above the national average.
+Several state-specific factors explain these high costs.
+Oklahoma homeowners face steep insurance costs.

 tornado icon